devilyouwei/devilyouwei/docs/README.md

 _**Youwei Huang**, Peiheng Zhang, Liuyi Zhang, Mengli Dang_
 _CN113163336B_

-This invention discloses a contact tracing method based on the construction of a time-series directed relationship network of general base stations.
-Through the scanning, connection, and access of surrounding general bases such as WiFi, Bluetooth, Personal Hotpot by the user's mobile phone, the contact relationship between users based on time nodes can be traced by processing the association between record bases and users.
+This invention introduces a contact tracing method that constructs a time-sequenced directed relationship network of generic bases.
+By accessing surrounding base stations, such as WiFi and Bluetooth, with a user's mobile phone, the method traces user contact relationships at specific time points by processing the associations between record bases and users.

 <img src='./imgs/CN112203229B.png' style="float:right">